vatpac-technology/sops/docs/2607-update/Bankstown.md

 ## Runway Modes
 ### Preferred Runway Modes
-Winds must always be considered for Runway modes (Crosswind <20kts, Tailwind <5kts), however the order of preference is as follows:
+Winds must always be considered for runway modes (Crosswind <20kts, Tailwind <5kts), however the order of preference is as follows:

 | Priority - Mode | Arrivals  | Departures | Circuits |
 | ----------------| --------- | ---------- | -------- |